Original Hardwood Floors in the West End Penthouse – A Renovator’s Dream!

 Moving walls to create an open concept plan means dealing with the missing flooring underneath!

-Once the walls are removed, every designer holds their breath, waiting to see what they will have to work with.
-When original hardwood floors are revealed, we all breath a sigh of relief!
+Once the walls are removed, every designer holds their breath to get ready waiting to see what they will have to work with.
+When original hardwood floors are revealed, we all breathe a sigh of relief!

 Our team was so excited to discover this beautiful oak flooring underneath the old, carpeted floors!